fledge-iot/fledge/docs/tuning_fledge.rst

 | |PurgeSystemConfig| |
 +---------------------+

-The configuration options merely allow you to set the number of days worth of data that should be retained for each of the three log categories; audit, tasks and statistics.
-The important consideration here is that the various logs should not be allowed to grow to such an extent that you risk exhausting the storage system, but that should retain sufficient information to be able to examine enough history of the system.
+The configuration options merely allow you to set the number of days worth of data that should be retained for each of the three log categories: audit, tasks and statistics.
+The important consideration here is that the various logs should not be allowed to grow to such an extent that you risk exhausting the storage system, but should retain sufficient information to be able to examine enough history of the system.

 The other dimension to consider is that performance is known to degrade as these tables become large.
 It is therefore not simply keeping an extensive history just because you have the storage to do so.
 Reducing the history kept can improve the performance.